MuchAdoNet/muchadonet.github.io/docs/commands.md

 To cancel a running command, cancel the `CancellationToken` passed to the method that executed the command, or call `Cancel` on the connector.

+## Executing Event

+The `Executing` event on the connector is raised immediately before a command is executed.

 ## ADO.NET access

 ADO.NET uses [`IDbCommand`](https://learn.microsoft.com/en-us/dotnet/api/system.data.idbcommand) to represent a database command and its collection of parameters.
 MuchAdo creates this command object (and any parameter objects) just in time as needed when the command is executed.
 While a command is being executed, the `ActiveCommand` property of the connector will be set to the corresponding `IDbCommand`.

+ADO.NET uses [`IDataReader`](https://learn.microsoft.com/en-us/dotnet/api/system.data.idatareader) to read any records that result from a database command.
+While records are being read, the `ActiveReader` property of the connector will be set to the corresponding `IDataReader`.